 A high credit score can help when you’re trying to secure a loan yes!
 But it’s not the be-all and end-all.
 It’s important to be more interested in the effects of your outstanding debts rather than whether or not a high credit score means you can secure a loan you don’t really need.

 I am of the opinion that if you don’t need credit, don’t get credit.
 Sometimes using credit deceives you into thinking that the item you’ve purchased has already been paid for until you get to the end of the “buy now, pay later” period and the bill comes around.

 Create a budget, make a plan to get out of any existing debt spend within your means, don’t buy anything you can’t afford and you’ll be well on your way to a credit score that may not be excellent but still gets you the best borrowing terms.

 Check your credit score and report free here today, updated every month:

 How about you?
 Do you have any tips on increasing credit scores?
 How do you feel about credit scores?
 Am I missing the mark?
-Let me know in the comments!
+Let me know!